cjhouser/thoughtlyify.io/.devcontainer/README.md

 ### 3.2
 - fly CLI was not copied over correctly in previous versions
 ### 3.1
-- Add concourse-ci fly CLI
+- add concourse-ci fly CLI
 - golang directory is correctly copied to /usr/local/go/ instead of contents copied into /usr/local/
 ### 2.0
-- Remove alias for tf
+- remove alias for tf
-- Rename terraform binary to tf
+- rename terraform binary to tf
 - terraform now uses amd64 architecture image instead of arm64
     - terraform was slow before. this should fix it
-- Add go1.23.6 to image
+- add go1.23.6 to image
 ### 1.3
 - fix tf (/usr/local/bin/terraform) alias
 ### 1.0